Bachelor of Science in Communication Sciences and Disorders

 In the field of Communication Sciences and Disorders, we seek to diagnose and treat a variety of speech, language, swallowing and hearing disorders, improving communication while also improving quality of life.
 Our profession is dedicated to expanding people's abilities to express themselves.
-As a department, our mission is to integrate excellent academic and clinical training to promote the highest standards of practice and conduct for speech-language pathologists and individuals working in Deaf Education.
+As a department, our mission is to integrate excellent academic and clinical training to promote the highest standards of practice and conduct for speech-language pathologists and audiologists.

-The major in Communication Sciences and Disorders emphasizes speech-language pathology and offers comprehensive education in the fundamental principles of the field.
+The Bachelor of Sciences in Communication Sciences and Disorders emphasizes speech-language pathology and offers comprehensive education in the fundamental principles of the field.
 Students will be introduced to techniques and processes across a lifespan as well as the relationships between communication and culture, social skills, and cognitive ability.

 Career Opportunities